Bookmark This! Ep 21: A bright ray of sun

-In the latest episode of this literary podcast, The Straits Times journalists Olivia Ho (above left) and Toh Wen Li (above right) put the spotlight on two novels by celebrity authors - Hollywood actor Ethan Hawke's A Bright Ray Of Darkness and Nobel Laureate Kazuo Ishiguro's Klara And The Sun.
+In the latest episode of this literary podcast, The Straits Times journalists Olivia Ho and Toh Wen Li put the spotlight on two novels by celebrity authors - Hollywood actor Ethan Hawke's A Bright Ray Of Darkness and Nobel Laureate Kazuo Ishiguro's Klara And The Sun.

 Listen at: str.sg/JyB6